HeliosRider/leaflet-challenge/README.md

         c.
 All data points verified to have a tooltip with the Magnitude, the location and depth
         e.
 All data points verified to load in the correct locations
 # Outcome
-    an interactrive map was created using the data engineering processes.
+    An interactrive USGS map was created using the data engineering processes.
 The user will be able to identify the severity of earthwaukes in a given location.